AMTS Survey Prisms

 L-Bar Mini Prism

 The L-Bar Prism is installed on tunnel walls, building facades, foundation slabs, retaining walls, and almost any other location.
-The 25 mm diameter prism is used for both monitoring points and control points.
+It is used for both monitoring points and control points.

 L-Bar Micro Prism

-The L-Bar Micro Prism is a tiny prism designed for low visual impact and is nearly invisible in most environments.
-The 12.7 mm diameter prism is best used for indoor monitoring points.
+The L-Bar Micro Prism is a tiny 0.5 inch prism designed for low visual impact and is nearly invisible in most environments.
+This prism is best used for indoor monitoring points.

 L-Bar 360 Prism